Trust Administration Lawyers and Attorneys, Florida Trust Settlement In Jacksonville

 All trustees must follow the terms of the trust instrument unless the provision is illegal or impossible to perform, or if circumstances warrant a court-ordered deviation.

-In order to perform the responsibilities of trust administration, all trustees have not only the powers specifically set forth in the trust instrument, but also those provided in the probate code which are automatically granted even though not stated in the trust itself.
+In order to perform the responsibilities of trust administration, all trustees have not only the powers specifically set forth in the trust instrument, but also those provided in the Florida trust code which are automatically granted even though not stated in the trust itself.

 If both the specific powers stated in the trust instrument as well as those found in the Florida Trust Code are not sufficient to enable the trustee to complete the instructions of the trust, the trustee can petition the court for additional powers.